Akanksha-Verma31/Employee-Management-System/README.md

 - Add new employees
 - Update existing employees

-Here's what our finished application looks like:
+Here's what the finished application looks like:

 ![Demonstration of the web application](demo.gif)